Brazil–China relations: Science and climate cooperation

 In 1982, Brazil and China signed their first Science and Technology Cooperation agreement.

 The two countries have successfully cooperated in the field of space.
 Among the most successful space cooperation projects were the development and launch of earth monitoring satellites.
 In 1998, the two countries began cooperating to develop earth resource satellites.
-As of 2023, the they have jointly developed six China-Brazil Earth Resource Satellites.
+As of 2023, they have jointly developed six China-Brazil Earth Resource Satellites.
 These projects have helped both Brazil and China develop their access to satellite imagery and promoted remote sending research.

 Brazil and China's clean energy cooperation is driven by their shared perception of complimentary interests regarding the deployment of clean energy.
 Brazil and China have established the China-Brazil Center for Climate Change and Energy Technology Innovation, which is one of the most ambitious South-South bilateral clean energy programs.
 Among the center's successes is the development of an advanced biodiesel conversion process.

+Tucano Ground Station

+In 2026, reports of a facility called Tucano Ground Station in Bahia jointly operated by Beijing Tianlian Space Technology and Ayla Space raised concerns of dual use for civilian and military monitoring of real-time surveillance of space assets.

 Opinion polling

 According to the Brazilian Center for International Relations (CEBRI), in 2023, half of Brazilians saw China as "a serious threat" and 75 percent of Brazilians distrusted China.

+A survey published in 2026 by the Pew Research Center found that 46% of Brazilians had a favorable view of China, while 40% had an unfavorable view.
+It also found that 60% of Brazilians in the 18-35 age group had positive opinions of China.